opendata-swiss/ogd-handbook-wiki/handbook/organization.en.md

-Title: Promoting use and publication in your organization
+Title: Use and promote OGD in the organization
 Category: Support
 Handbook: yes
 Tags: